isomerpages/moe-regentsec/index.md

             preparations for the national examinations..."
           link_text: Read more about it here
           link_url: /secondary-4-sports-fiesta-2025/
-        - title: Regent Celebrates 25
+        - title: Student Leaders' Investiture 2025
-          date: 08 July 2025
+          date: 01 August 2025
-          announcement: 25 in 2025 – Regent Secondary School proudly celebrated this significant milestone as part of Regent Celebrates 25.
-Prior to the event, students and staff also took time to reflect on their journey.
-Several mementos, such as the Regent25 keychain, also allowed us to treasure this moment together...
+          announcement: On 20 May 2025, Regenites gathered in the hall for the annual Student Leaders’ Investiture, a meaningful event marking the transition of leadership within our school community...
           link_text: Read more about it here
-          link_url: /regent-celebrates-25/
+          link_url: /student-leaders-investiture-2025/
-        - title: Lower Secondary History Prove It!
-Contest 2025
+        - title: Sec 1 Learning Journey to Marina Barrage
-          date: 08 July 2025
+          date: 01 August 2025
-          announcement: This year, two enthusiastic teams of lower secondary students proudly represented Regent Secondary School in the Prove It!
-Contest 2025—a prestigious national competition organised by the National Library Board (NLB), supported by MOE and RICE Media...
+          announcement: On 10 April 2025, our Secondary 1 students set off on an exciting learning journey to Marina Barrage, building on classroom lessons about water and conservation.
+This multidisciplinary trip seamlessly wove together concepts from English, Mathematics, Science, and Geography in a hands-on...
           link_text: Read more about it here
-          link_url: /lower-secondary-history-prove-it-contest-2025/
+          link_url: /sec-1-learning-journey-to-marina-barrage/
   - infopic:
       title: 2024 School Programme
       subtitle: Video Collection